MiddleDcoder/Front-End-Web-Development-Get-Started/README.md

 # Front-End-Web-Development-Get-Started
-Pluralsight Lessons
+Pluralsight Lessons.
-This is my files in learning at pluralsight Front-End-Web-Development-Get-Started lessons.
+This is my files in learning at pluralsight Front-End-Web-Development-Get-Started lesson.